Cape Town's Windiest Pool Cover Market

 Table View

 Maximum wind exposure.
-Recommendation: Recessed automatic slatted cover (R230,000–R350,000) — the rigid slats and sealed track housing resist wind lift and sand ingress.
-For budget options, a tensioned manual safety cover with reinforced anchor points (R40,000–R81,000).
+Recommendation: Recessed automatic slatted cover — the rigid slats and sealed track housing resist wind lift and sand ingress.
+Alternatively, a tensioned manual safety cover with reinforced anchor points.

 Blouberg